cjanowski/my-ide/README.md

 4. **Restart your terminal!**

-5. If you're already using a similar setup, drop and replace the `nvim` folder in your `config/nvim/`
+5. If you're already using a similar setup, skip 2-4 replace the `nvim` folder in your `config/nvim/`

 ## ✨ Features